How To Delete An Instance In AWS

 How long do terminated instances stay in AWS?

-Once, you terminate the instance in AWS, it stays 1 hour approximately and then it gets deleted permanently.
+Once you terminate the instance in AWS, it stays for 1 hour approximately, and then it gets deleted permanently.

 How do I reset a terminated instance?

 It’s not possible to reset a terminated instance in AWS.
-Once you have terminated the instance then you can’t use that instance anymore and you have to create a new instance.
+Once you have terminated the instance, you can’t use that instance anymore and must create a new one.

 it’s impossible to recover a terminated EC2 instance.
-Not only that, you won’t able to recover the data also that you might have stored locally.
+Also, you won’t be able to recover the data you might have stored locally.

-When you are using an AWS EC2 instance, you have the option to stop and terminate the AWS EC2 instance.
+When using an AWS EC2 instance, you can stop and terminate the AWS EC2 instance.

-Either you stop the AWS EC2 instance or you terminate the instance, In both cases, the instance will shut down and the VM will be taken away permanently, and then you no need to pay for the usage.
+Either you stop the AWS EC2 instance or you terminate the instance.
+In both cases, the instance will shut down, and the VM will be removed permanently, and you will not need to pay for the usage.

-Let’s discuss a few key differences between stopping and terminating the AWS EC2 instance.
+Let’s discuss the key differences between stopping and terminating the AWS EC2 instance.

 The attached bootable EBS volume will get deleted.The attached bootable EBS volume will not get deleted.